candyandy951/ae-csv-to-credits/README.md

 # Installation:
 - Download the latest .jsx release file.
 - Open the script from the After Effects "File>Scripts>Run Script File..." menu
-- OR copy the script file into your After Effects plugin folder to quick select it from the File>Scripts menu.
+- OR copy the script file into your After Effects scripts folder to quick select it from the File>Scripts menu.

 # Setup:
 You MUST have "Allow Scripts to Write Files and Access Network" toggled ON in the Preferences>Scripting & Expressions menu for this script to function correctly